 Tucson, like most other cities in the Sonoran Desert, experiences year-round warm temperatures that can bring out the pests in droves.
 The city has two distinct rainy seasons, one in the winter and one in the summer.
 July and August generally see very hot temperatures broken only by the monsoon rains, which arrive in mid-summer and traditionally last into September.
 Because the temperature very rarely falls below freezing, pests breed during the balance of the year.
-Homeowners and business owners should pay particular attention to ticks, fleas, and termites.
+Homeowners and business owners should pay particular attention to termites, scorpions, and pack rats.
 Even a few of these creatures can lead to heavy infestations.
 It is best to eliminate them before larger colonies can become established.

 Termites are insects that typically feed on wood and can thus pose problems for the infrastructure of buildings.
 Signs of infestation typically include the following:

 - mud tubes

 - hollowed-out wood pieces or distended furniture items

 - small holes in wood planks or boards